kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-Configuration and management of the class resources is fully handled by the underlying container runtime and is invisible to kubelet.
+Configuration and management of the QoS-class resources is fully handled by the underlying container runtime and is invisible to kubelet.
 An error to the CRI client is returned if the specified class is not available.